mrniket/Swift-Collections/README.md

 ## Collections

 ### Set
 A collection that contains no duplicate elements.
 More formally, contain no pair of elements e1 and e2 such that e1 == e2.

+This is not an ordered set, deterministic iteration is not guarantee.
+As such it cannot be indexed via the index operator.

 ### Tree
 A collection that models a hierarchical tree structure, with a root value and subtrees of children, represented as a set of linked nodes.

-### MultiMap
+### Multimap
 A collection that maps keys to values, similar to Map, but in which each key may be associated with multiple values.

 ## Version